-Yellen said she and her Fed colleagues struggled during the crisis to produce the right mix of approaches to deal with the economic threats.
+Yellen said she and her Fed colleagues had struggled during the crisis to produce the right mix of programs to deal with the economic threats.

-"We brainstormed and designed a host of programs to unclog the plumbing of the financial system and to keep credit flowing," she told the graduates.
-"Not everything worked, but we kept at it, and we remained focused on the task at hand."
+"We brainstormed and designed a host of program to unclog the plumbing of the financial system and to keep credit flowing," she told the graduates.
+"Not everything worked, but we kept at it and we remained focused on the task at hand."

 Yellen, the first woman to lead the Fed in its 100-year history, was awarded an honorary doctorate at the ceremony.